How to use live data?

 <meta charset="utf-8" />

-<!-- Fill in the correct URL from AgentDataRealTimeWebSocket (see step 3). -->
+// Fill in the correct URL from the AgentDataRealTimeWebSocket endpoint (see step 3).
+If you keep

 }